 Proposals for papers, posters, symposia, and workshops are invited from participants worldwide.
-ISME encourages submissions that align with the conference theme Visions of Equity and Diversity from researchers and practitioners at all career stages including graduate students and early career professionals.
+ISME encourages submissions that align with the conference theme Advocacy for Sustainability in Music Education from researchers and practitioners at all career stages including graduate students and early career professionals.

-NEW Presidential Sessions - For each submission that aligns with the conference theme Visions of Equity and Diversity, authors will have the option of being considered by the President and Scientific Committee for a limited number of Presidential Sessions.
+Presidential Sessions - For each submission that aligns with the conference theme Advocacy for Sustainability in Music Education, authors will have the option of being considered by the Scientific Committee and ISME President for a limited number of Presidential Sessions.
 Presidential Sessions will be curated to foster collaboration between scholars (or between scholars, students, practitioners, etc.) who have rarely if ever collaborated before and who come from different regions, disciplinary perspectives and/or methodological approaches but examine similar or related issues/topics that align with the conference theme.
 If you would like your submission to be considered for a Presidential Session, please indicate this by selecting the "Presidential Session" option on the online submission form.